openmiblab/challenge-spiro/README.md

 **Note (2)**: The two existing solutions included with the challenge distribution are:
 - `benchmark.py`: This is the least-squares iterative optimization method that is used in the publications.
 It is therefore a useful benchmark for evaluating our solution.
 - `normative.py`: This is a solution which is used to normalize the score.
 It is of little value in practice as it returns constants for the key parameters.
 By definition, it should score 100% on all scores, so you would expect any meaningful solution to have a score higher than that.

+## 📤 Submission of solutions

+To submit your solution, please create a single zip file containing:

+- Your python module with the function.
+- Trained model weights.
+- A requirements.txt file listing any requirements on top of those already included.
+- The league table with dummy scores so we can verify our local implementation.

+Please send the zip file as an email attachment or a downloadable link to the challenge organisers.

 ## :file_folder: Code structure